Chilean Central Valley

-The Central Valley (Valle Central), Intermediate Depression, or Longitudinal Valley is the depression between the Chilean Coastal Range and the Andes Mountains.
+The Central Valley (Valle Central), Intermediate Depression, or Longitudinal Valley is the depression running north to south between the Chilean Coastal Range and the Andes Mountains.
 The Chilean Central Valley extends from the border with Peru to Puerto Montt in southern Chile, with a notable interruption at Norte Chico (27°20'–33°00' S).
-South of Puerto Montt the valley has a continuation as a series of marine basins up to the isthmus of Ofqui.
+South of Puerto Montt, the valley has a continuation as a series of marine basins up to the isthmus of Ofqui.
 Some of Chile's most populous cities lie within the valley including Santiago, Temuco, Rancagua, Talca and Chillán.

 Northern section (18°30'–27°20' S)

 In northernmost Chile the central valley is made up of the Pampitas, a series of small flats dissected by deep valleys.
 Immediately south of the Pampitas, in Tarapacá Region and northern of Antofagasta Region, the Central Valley is known as Pampa del Tamarugal.
 Contrary to the Pampitas valleys descending from the Andes do not incise the plains but merge into the surface of Pampa del Tamarugal at a height of c.
 1500 m.
 The westernmost portion of Pampa del Tamarugal has a height of 600 m.
 This western part contain a series of raised areas called pampas and basins containing salt flats.
 Interconnecting basins are important corridors for communication and transport in northern Chile.

 South of Loa River the valley continues, flanked by Cordillera Domeyko to east, until it is ends at the latitude of Taltal (25°17' S).
 It re-appears around Chañaral (26°20' S) as an isolated basin surrounded by mountains and hills.
 This 250 km long and up to 70 km wide basin is called Pampa Ondulada or Pampa Austral.
-As the Pampa Ondulada is extinguished at Copiapó River (27°20' S) in the Norte Chico region running south of this river there is no proper Central Valley, only a few narrow north-south depressions that align with geological faults.
+As the Pampa Ondulada is extinguished at Copiapó River (27°20' S) in the Norte Chico region running south of this river there is no proper Central Valley, only a few narrow north–south depressions that align with geological faults.

 In the northern section of the central valley vegetation is extremely scarce as result of conditions of extreme aridity in Atacama Desert.
 Only to the south in Atacama Region does a Chilean Matorral vegetation exist.
 The northern portion of the matorral is made up by the Nolana leptophylla–Cistanthe salsoloides association while the southern half by the Skytanthus acutus–Atriplex deserticola association.